dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Add a SamplePlayer2D to the Scene Tree and add a sample library and a sample to it
-* Click on "Add track" (![Add track](images/addTrack.png)) on the animation tab's track controls
+* Click on "Add track" (![Add track](images/addTrack.png)) on the animation panel's track controls
 * Select "Add Call Func Track" from the list of possible track types
 * Select the SamplePlayer2D node in the selection window.
 Godot will add the track with the reference to the node